Investment Office · · 19 min read

 Regulatory Landscape

-The core legal question appears simple but has proven contentious: Are prediction markets CFTC-regulated financial derivatives, subject to federal oversight and preempting state authority?
+The core legal question: Are prediction markets CFTC-regulated financial derivatives, subject to federal oversight and preempting state authority?
 Or are they state-regulated gambling products, requiring licenses in each jurisdiction and potentially facing prohibition in states that don't permit certain forms of wagering?

 Kalshi has staked its business model on federal preemption.
 The company operates as a CFTC-regulated Designated Contract Market and has expanded into all 50 states, arguing that federal derivatives regulation supersedes state gambling laws.
-This position has met fierce resistance.
+This position has met fierce resistance—and the resistance is winning as often as it's losing.

-State opposition has been substantial.
-More than 30 states filed amicus briefs supporting state regulatory authority over event contracts.
+State opposition has intensified.
+More than 30 states have filed amicus briefs supporting state regulatory authority over event contracts.
 Nevada, New Jersey, and Maryland have moved to block Kalshi's sports contracts specifically.
-The Massachusetts attorney general sued Kalshi in September 2025, alleging the company provides sports wagering under the guise of event contracts.
-A preliminary injunction in January 2026 barred certain Kalshi contracts in that state.
-Nevada recently won a ruling dissolving Kalshi's preliminary injunction, and Robinhood has agreed to cease offering new sports event contracts there pending further proceedings.
+The Massachusetts attorney general sued Kalshi in September 2025, and a preliminary injunction in January 2026 barred certain contracts in that state.
+Nevada won a ruling dissolving Kalshi's preliminary injunction, and Robinhood agreed to cease offering new sports event contracts there.

-Tribal gaming interests have entered the fray.
-The Ho-Chunk Nation filed suit in Wisconsin, and their legal arguments have prompted Robinhood to file court papers defending its access to Kalshi's platform.
+Tribal gaming interests have entered the fight.
+The Ho-Chunk Nation filed suit in Wisconsin.
 The tribal gaming industry views prediction markets as direct competition and has meaningful political influence in multiple states.

-Timeline markers for allocators: The Torres Bill could see committee action in Q2 2026.
-The Massachusetts and Nevada cases are expected to reach appeals by late 2026.
-A Supreme Court case, if it materialises from the current circuit splits, would likely be decided in the 2027-2028 term.
-This suggests 18-24 months before definitive regulatory clarity emerges.
-Positions taken now are implicit bets on that resolution.
+Timeline markers for allocators: The Torres Bill has had a committee hearing, but passage odds remain low—prediction markets price it at roughly 12%.
+The Ohio and Tennessee cases will reach appellate courts by late 2026.
+A Supreme Court case, if it materialises from the circuit splits, would likely be decided in the 2027-2028 term.
+This suggests 12-24 months before definitive regulatory clarity emerges.

 The flip side: regulatory barriers create moats for well-capitalised, legally sophisticated players.
 If federal preemption ultimately prevails, early movers will have established dominant positions that later entrants cannot easily challenge.
 The current uncertainty is precisely why platform valuations haven't already reached $100 billion.